 Yes — absolutely.
 The Football Foundation does not operate a preferred supplier list.
 Their guidance states clubs should "source quotes from a reputable dealer."
 There is no restriction on which supplier you use.
 We provide all the specification documents needed for your application free of charge.

 The Football Foundation fencing grant covers up to 75% of the total project cost, with a maximum grant of £25,000.
-So on a £20,000 project, the Foundation could contribute up to £15,000 and your club would contribute £5,000.
+So on a £20,000 project, the Foundation could contribute up to £15,000 and your club would contribute at least £5,000.
 On a £10,000 project, the Foundation could contribute up to £7,500.
 The exact amount depends on your application and the Foundation’s assessment.

 The Football Foundation typically makes decisions within 10 working days of receiving a complete application.
 Allow additional time to prepare your application, obtain quotes and supporting documents, and for the grant conditions to be agreed.
 In total, allow a minimum of 4–6 weeks from starting the application to receiving approval, and then additional time for order, delivery and installation.